Health Students Research Network

 (HSRN) – Teesside University

-Health Students Research Network (HSRN) is led by students, for students and of the students.
-This network provides a platform for capacity development in research at Teesside University.
+The Health Students Research Network (HSRN) is a vibrant, progressive and non-conservative unique research platform led by students, for students and of the students.
+This network provides an initiative for capacity development in research at Teesside University.
 It provides a pool of talented students with interest in research from which researchers in the School of Health and Life Sciences (SHLS) can draw support for on-going research projects.
 Students work collaboratively with members of staff to develop competencies in writing articles for publication, operationalising research concepts into proposals, data collection, analysis and research presentation at conferences and workshops.

 - To promote an inclusive and diverse research culture that enables student and staff engagement in research of global health significance.